ayroblu/ArcheryNotes/README.md

 1. react-native-navigation - super buggy, many things missing, native.
     * react-navigation - JS only, still pretty quick and super flexible (better?)
         * I think I'd only recommend this if its super smooth + Drawer works the way native does
+    * Initial review: react-navigation is not particularly easy to set up for a complex app, api is not easy to use
 2. redux:add
+    * Made a node module redux-add
 3. eslint
     * flow?
 4. testing